-3. In either of such cases he shall forthwith, upon payment On replevy, &c., of such of all his fees and charges, deliver at his pound such cattle, same to be delivered. cattle to the owner thereof or his agent or any other person duly authorised to receive the same.
+(3) In either of such cases he shall forthwith, upon On replevy. payment of all his fees and charges, deliver at his pound such cattle to the owner thereof delivered. or his agent or any other person duly authorised to receive the same.